TV-Rename/tvrename/userguide.md

 ![My Shows - New Show Added](images/main-window/my-shows-02.png)
 Additionally the ***When to Watch*** tab will now list any future episode dates.

-Lets go back and tweak "The Good Doctor" to include it in our "Media Library".
+Lets go back and tweak "The Good Doctor" to include it in our Media Library.
 Assuming the show is listed in ***My Shows***, make sure it is highlighted and click `Edit` to recall the partially populated *Add/Edit Show*.
 If it isn't listed in ***My Shows*** follow the steps above to get the show name populated and then carry on as described below (the "click `OK`" is unnecessary).